aatapa/RLScore/README.rst

 In the following example we traing a RLS classifier using Gaussian kernel, the other learners can be used with kernels in an analogous way.
-The only change needed to the earlier examples is to define 'kernel=GaussianKernel' and supply the kernel parameters under [Parameters].
+The only change needed to the earlier examples is to define 'kernel=GaussianKernel' and supply the kernel parameters, such as gamma determining the width of the Gaussian.

 Python code (`rls_gaussian.py`_)